lehighur/robosub2023/README.md

 # ROS2 Source Code

-One Paragraph of project description goes here
+The ROS2 code that has object detection and processing for RoboSub2023 task images.

 ## Getting Started

+Setup environment

+1. Create a ROS2 workspace: https://docs.ros.org/en/foxy/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html
+2. Navigate to that workspace
-Clone the repository to get a copy of the project
+3. Clone the repository to the src folder of the workspace

 Cloning tutorial: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository